Table of Contents

 The Intel Core i7-11700K is a mid-range hi-end chip aimed at mid-range gamers and enthusiasts who want high performance at a reasonable price.
 Core i7-11700K is still fully equipped with key technologies based on Cypress Cove architecture, also known as Rocket Lake platform, still an 8-core 16-thread processor with an acceleration clock of up to 5.0 GHz.

-Intel Core i7-11700K with 8-core 16-thread design packed on 14nm process and based on Cypress Cove architecture.
-With a base clock of 3.6GHz, a single-core boost clock of 5.0GHz, and an all-core boost clock of 4.6GHz, the chip has 16MB of L3 cache, and of course, it also supports PCIe Express 4.0 technology as well as is the AVX512 instruction set.
-The Core i7-11700K supports up to 20 PCIe 4.0 lanes and supports DDR44-3200 default memory and USB 3.2 Gen 2×2 (20Gbps) support.
+Intel Core i7-11700K is 14nm made, with 8 cores and 16 threads, designed on the Cypress Cove architecture.
+This chip has a base clock of 3.6GHz, a single-core boost of 5GHz, an all-core boost of 4.6GHz, and 16MB of L3 cache, and of course, supports PCIe Express 4.0 technology with an AVX512 instruction set.
+The Core i7-11700K supports up to 20 PCIe 4.0 lanes and DDR44-3200 default memory, as well as USB 3.2 Gen 2×2 (20Gbps) support.

 As we all know, Intel has been stuck at the 14nm process for many years.
 However, efforts such as completing the implementation of the new SuperFin technology and Intel have also released several generations of 10nm process-based processors for laptops such as Cannon Lake, Ice Lake, Elkhart Lake, etc., and Tiger Lake.
 In addition, in the middle of the last quarter, Intel also launched the 3rd generation Xeon Scalable based on the 10nm process for server/data center systems.
 But in general, these are still products with low power consumption.
 As for the high-performance gaming desktop platform, Intel has not yet launched a processor line packed on the 10nm process.